 Why Is My Dog Eating Cat Litter?

-From a dog’s perspective the world exists in scent and having such a sensory unit, the litterbox, in an accessible area just invites a dog to investigate.
+From a dog’s perspective the world exists in scent and having such an odorous object, the litterbox, in an accessible area just invites a dog to investigate.
 Dogs are also scavengers and they explore opportunities.
 The same goes for if your pet is in the yard and finds a dead animal.
 Opportunity and curiosity intersect often for dogs and the outcomes can be mixed.

 Can Eating Litter Be Harmful To My Dog?

 If you notice your pet vomiting or arching their back in pain you should bring them to a veterinarian immediately.
-If your dog consumes large amounts of litter it can cause a blockage in the stomach that in the worse case scenario can require surgery to remove the impacted litter.
+If your dog consumes large amounts of litter it can cause a blockage in the stomach or intestines that in the worst-case scenario can require surgery to remove the impacted litter.

-Parasites can be a concern especially if your household cats does not have annual intestinal parasite screenings (fecal tests) done at the vet.
-Also, cats that that go outside are more likely to have intestinal parasites and can pass them unknowingly to the dog if your pup goes into the litterbox to indulge themselves.
-A common misconception is that a pet parent will know when a dog or cat has parasites and most often they don’t.
+Parasites can be a concern especially if your household cats do not have annual intestinal parasite screenings (fecal tests) done at the vet, or if they are not on monthly preventatives.
+Also, cats that go outside are more likely to have intestinal parasites and can pass them unknowingly to the dog if your pup goes into the litterbox to indulge themselves.
+A common misconception is that a pet parent will know when a dog or cat has parasites when they usually don’t.

 Preventing Dogs From Eating Litter